 And there's more: Friday evening, read to jazz with Michael Chorney’s celebrated jazz ensemble, or read poems and prose to open mike.
 On Saturday, slam the night away with our own in-house oracle, the renowned Vermont Slam Champion, Geof Hewitt.
 Later, become part of the Young Writers' Improvisational Theatre, and kick up your heels at The Spectacular Young Writers' Contra Dance.

 Special note: high school teachers and writerly parents are encouraged to attend as chaperones.
 Chaperones participate in all events, and are invited to attend their own adult writing workshop.

 Out-of-state conferees are welcome to move into their dorm rooms Thursday, 5/26, after 7:00 PM.
 Students arriving early should notify us ahead of time, and must remain on campus, unless accompanied by a parent.
-We can offer transportation to & from the airport or train station, if you forward your itinerary.
+We can offer transportation to & from the airport or bus station, if you forward your itinerary.